FaceTime with My 19-Year-Old Self

 38: Yep!

-19: Still in PHP, or Java, or C++?
+19: Still in PHP?
+Or Java or C++?

 38: Mostly javascript, believe it or not.
 And I worked primarily in python before that.
 But lately, “coding” mostly happens in English/natural language, and an AI called a large language model actually generates all the code: python, javascript, Swift, even shell script.
 You name it!